confluentinc/ksql/docs/developer-guide/syntax-reference.md

 -   It's acceptable for the messages in the topic to be re-ordered before being inserted into the table.

-First create a stream which you'll use to have ksqlDB write the message key, and then declare the table on the output topic of this stream.
+Create a stream that writes the message key, and declare the table on the output topic of this stream.

-Example:

--   Goal: You want to create a table from a topic, which is keyed by userid of type INT.
--   Problem: The required key is present as a column (aptly named `userid`) in the message value as a string containing the integer, but the actual message key in {{ site.ak }} contains the userId in a format ksqlDB does not recognise.
+For example, imagine that you need to create a table from a topic that's keyed by a `userid` of type INT.
+But the required key is in the message _value_ as a column named `userid`, which is a string containing the integer, and the _actual_ message key in {{ site.ak }} contains the `userId` in a format that ksqlDB doesn't recognize.

 ```sql
 -- Create a stream on the original topic without a KEY columns: